Enhanced Rider Scheme

 Course Costs and Time scale

-We run the course seven days a week at a ratio of two students to one instructor.
+We run the sessions seven days a week at a ratio of two students to one instructor.

-If you need extra training this is charged at £40.00/hour with or without our motorcycle.
+If you need extra training this is charged at £89.00/hour.